 The groups also worried that the Biden administration would primarily study the issue rather than take concrete action, a concern they expressed after the Secretary of Treasury released a follow-up report in October 2021.
 They said the report, “while laying out preliminary steps to make the financial industry more transparent and accountable for their growing climate risks, was a missed opportunity to recommend actions that actually reduce climate risk and limit Wall Street’s toxic investments in fossil fuels.”

 In contrast, in November 2021 the United Kingdom announced that there will be new requirements for UK financial institutions and companies to publish net zero transition plans that detail how they will decarbonize as the UK moves towards a net zero economy by 2050.

 For insurance companies, the climate risks include: physical risk due to financial losses from damages from climate change, such as sea level rise or increased extreme weather events; risk due to losses in the value of assets they have invested in as government policies and private actions shift toward a low-carbon economy; and liability risk resulting from climate related litigation.
 However, the extent of such risks is unknown due to a lack of data.

 The various federal and state insurance regulators have taken initial steps to increase the disclosure about such risks and assess the extent of the climate-related financial risk.
 New York’s Department of Financial Services recently issued guidance to companies on disclosing climate-related risks.
-The Federal Insurance Office of the Department of Treasury issued a request on 2021 for information in on climate risks; and in April 2021, the National Association of Insurance Commissioners (NAIC) updated its survey for disclosing climate risks.
+The Federal Insurance Office of the Department of Treasury issued a request in 2021 for information on climate risk; and in April 2021, the National Association of Insurance Commissioners (NAIC) updated its survey for disclosing climate risks.